alexpennyguy/raytracing-c/README.md

 # raytracing.c

-Ray tracing algorithm implemented in C
+Simple recursive ray tracing algorithm implemented in C. Produces a jpg with a bunch of really nice looking spheres.